 ABC Level 4 Diploma in Therapeutic Counselling

-British Association for Counselling and Psychotherapy (BACP) member (MBACP) and Registrant on the BACP Register
+Accredited member of the British Association for Counselling and Psychotherapy (BACP) and Registrant on the BACP Register

 Enhanced DBS Certification

 CBT Skills working with Anxiety (May 2016)